RayBenefield/transmutation/worklog.md

 # Work Log

+## #71

+I'm quite proud of what I've accomplished this early morning.
+I was able to finish up the build system and shrink down the module size, make it consumable for browsers, and more.
+It was super awesome.
+This last session I spent trying to replace lodash's `get`/`set`/`has` with something simpler and I added **Sindre's** `dot-prop` package and it actually reduced my gzip file size down to 7.7 KB, about 1.5 KB smaller than it was.
+I'll end up switching to `dot-wild` soon which will kick back up the size, but the functionality gained by being able to do wildcards and stuff will be SOOO awesome.
+So it will be worth it when I tackle it.
+I also played around with `unpkg.com` to make sure **Transmutation** was easily usable in the browser.
+The package for browsers actually cuts out the customizable portions of **Transmutation** for now.
+It also doesn't export `isolate`.
+I plan to add in both `isolate` and `circle` into the browser global exports, but for now it is good where it is.

+It's been a good day and this weekend I'm going to finish up the changelog and really polish the readme and docs before I start jumping into building out the initial `circle` functionality.
+If I can make `circle` a replacement for stream libraries like `RxJS` and `xstream` while keeping the same interface and immutable principles of `transmute` I'll have something very successful on my hands. **Functional Reactive Programming (FRP)** in its current state is filled with lots of mathematical words and complexity that isn't great for your general JS audience.
+I'm hoping `transmute`, `circle`, and `isolate` helps to improve the **Developer Experience (DX)** to get people more into FRP.
+It is a powerful paradigm, but not enough people are using it and I think it is because of the painful DX.
+Hopefully I can make **Transmutation** a solid package that is small, efficient, and easy to use all at the same time.
+And it will open the doors to many more things in the future.
+Looking forward to tackling those big ideas after handling **Transmutation**.

 ## #68, #69, #70

 So I got REALLY sucked into and obsessive over shrinking down the bundle size.